Pork Chili ’n’ Cheese Stuffed Poblanos

 • Place poblano halves on a baking sheet and rub all over with a drizzle of oil.
 Season with salt and pepper. • Roast on top rack until browned and softened, 15-18 minutes.

-• Meanwhile, in a small bowl, combine tomato, 2 TBSP onion, half the lime zest, and a squeeze of lime juice to taste.
+• Meanwhile, in a small bowl, combine tomato, 2 TBSP onion (4 TBSP for 4 servings), half the lime zest, and a squeeze of lime juice to taste.
 Season with salt and pepper. • In a separate small bowl, combine smoky red pepper crema, remaining lime zest, and a squeeze of lime juice to taste.
 Season with salt and pepper.
-Add water 1 tsp at a time until mixture reaches a drizzling consistency. • 4 SERVINGS: Use 4 TBSP onion.
+Add water 1 tsp at a time until mixture reaches a drizzling consistency.

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add remaining onion and season with salt and pepper.
 Cook, stirring, until softened, 4-5 minutes. • Add pork* and Southwest Spice; season with salt and pepper.
 Cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes.

-• Add tomato paste, stock concentrate, half the beans, and ¼ cup water to pan with pork filling.
+• Add tomato paste, stock concentrate, half the beans (use the rest as you like), and ¼ cup water to pan with pork filling.
+(For 4 servings, use all the beans and 1⁄3 cup water.)
 Stir until mixture is saucy and thoroughly combined, 1-2 minutes.
-Season generously with salt and pepper. • Once poblanos are done, remove sheet from oven.
-Stuff poblanos with up to half the filling.
-Evenly sprinkle with cheddar. • Return to oven until cheese melts, 3-4 minutes. • 4 SERVINGS: Use 1/3 cup water and all the beans.
+Season generously with salt and pepper. • Once poblano halves are done roasting, remove sheet from oven.
+Stuff with up to half the filling (save the rest for serving).
+Evenly sprinkle with cheddar. • Return to oven until cheese melts, 3-4 minutes.